 Invested in 2019

 How far would you go to show consumers the strength of your product?
 For the founders of Mous, the fast-growing tech accessories brand, the answer was to the skies and back – literally.
 So confident were they in the protective capabilities of their phone cases that they hired a helicopter, took off and threw out a Mous-encased iPhone X. It landed on the ground without a scratch.

 Mous was founded in 2014 by James Griffith and Josh Shires.
 Frustrated that slim phone cases were too flimsy but protective phone cases too ugly, they set about finding a solution.
-The founding team grew in size, with the addition of James Day, Will Mullen and Lucy Hutchinson.
-Griffith and Day, who started their careers with P&G, relocated to China alongside Shires and Mullen to immerse themselves in the design and production of phone cases before returning to set up the London office with Hutchinson.
+The founding team grew in size, with the addition of Will Mullen and Lucy Hutchinson.
+Griffith, who started their careers with P&G, relocated to China alongside Shires and Mullen to immerse themselves in the design and production of phone cases before returning to set up the London office with Hutchinson.